Understanding the Local Landscape of Childcare Resources

 The methodology was designed and tested in Philadelphia in close consultation with a stakeholder group of 25+ subject matter experts (including policymakers, practitioners, investors, government officials and technical assistance providers).
 An interactive map presenting the results, created in partnership with Reinvestment Fund’s PolicyMap affiliate, is available to the public at: www.childcaremap.org.

-The results of this research helped launch a $7 million Fund for Quality (FFQ) fund to invest in Philadelphia’s high-gap areas, especially those that serve lower income neighborhoods and children of color.
-In its first two years, the initiative has added 630 new, high-quality spots in early childhood education, and 90 percent of those spots are occupied by children from low-income families.
+The results of this research helped launch the Fund for Quality (FFQ) to invest in Philadelphia’s high-gap areas, especially those that serve lower income neighborhoods and children of color.
+In its first three years, Fund for Quality has created over 1,000 new child care slots and expects to create another 1,400 seats by 2020.

 In Washington, DC, Policy Solutions is working with the Bainum Family Foundation as part of its commitment to improve early childhood in the District of Columbia.
 The Foundation’s strategic plan calls for adding 750 high-quality early learning seats in these two wards by 2020.
 Efforts to meet this goal include creating new seats through facility construction and expansion, as well as improving the quality of facilities with existing seats.